mongodb-developer/Google-Cloud-Semantic-Search/README.md

 1. In the new window, navigate to the `client` directory.

-1. Install the dependices and run the project.
+1. Install the dependencies and run the project.

     ```
     npm install && npm start